akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/implement_crud.md

 As always this is only the main excerpt of the code.

 What has changed is that we send ActiveMQ messages with the action set to "delete" or "update" depending on the *isActive* flag and the *published* properties.
-Clearly if the document has a publish date, the it needs to be updated.
+If the document has a publish date, then it needs to be updated.
 If it has not, it needs to be created.

 And that the *liferayID* is now included in the message.